ScottyMacCVC/kickstarter-analysis/README.md

 # An Analysis of Outcomes Based on Goals
 ## Overview of Project: Explain the purpose of this analysis.
 ---
-### The images below reflect the impact of theater & music.
+### The images below reflect the impact of theater.
 Please note the uptick in succesful campaigns during the months of May & June.
 ### ![Outcomes_vs_Goals](https://github.com/ScottyMacCVC/kickstarter-analysis/blob/CHALLENGE-01/resources/Outcomes_vs_Goals.png)
 ### ![Theater_Outcomes_vs_Launch](https://github.com/ScottyMacCVC/kickstarter-analysis/blob/CHALLENGE-01/resources/Theater_Outcomes_vs_Launch.png)
 ---